Rodaviva29/StripeCord/README.md

 - **Resolved issue in linking logic logs**: The system now correctly logs whether a user is performing a new link or simply resyncing their roles.
 - **General code improvements**: Minor bug fixes and code optimization across various modules.

+## 🛠 Changes & Improvements (v2.3 - Release Candidate)

+### 🔧 New Features
+- **Added translation/languagem system**: Now you can translate the bot to your language and configure the language in separate files in config/lang/ making updating the bot easier.

+### 🔄 Configurations
+- Made optional configurations of the name of the commands in the .env file.

+### 🕒 Sync & Execution Improvements
+- **Customer id missing logic changed**: Now if the customer id is missing, the bot will log the error, delete the user from the database and send a message to the user if the subscriptions was previously active and remove the roles from the user.

 ---

-## Features

-1. Force Link Users to an E-mail with a Command;
-2. Users themselfs can Link their E-mail with a Command or w/ a Message Button;
-3. Admin Command to Check the Status of the Subscription from Stripe;
-4. Configure the name of the commands, the time the check will execute and + with `.env` file and `config/plans.js`.
-5. Support for different Discord Roles for Different Plans and Stripe Subscriptions.
-(Plan ID, price_XXX)

 ## Wiki / Documentation

-Please check the [Wiki / Docs](https://github.com/Rodaviva29/StripeCord/wiki) to get started with this project.
+Please check the [Wiki / Docs](https://github.com/Rodaviva29/StripeCord/wiki) to get started with this project and to see all the awesome features.

 ## License